We are pleased to welcome you to our libraries for studying and browsing. Please remember to bring your University card for swipe entry.

 Our computer workstations are only available to University staff and students, but you can connect your own device to the free WiFi Guest service.
 Visitors wishing to make photocopies of items can create a guest account and add credit online, then login to any of the photocopiers (multi-functional devices) in the library.
 Library staff will be happy to help you if you need assistance.
 Printing is not available to visitors.

-The SCONUL Access scheme is currently suspended.
+The SCONUL Access scheme reopened on Monday 15 November 2021.
 Find out more on the SCONUL Access website.

-You are welcome to bring hot and cold covered drinks to your study space.
+You are welcome to bring water bottles to your study space at Winchester School of Art Library, and hot and cold covered drinks to your study space at our other libraries.
 You may also eat cold food at your study space in Hartley and the Health Services Library.

 The water bottle fillers on each level at Hartley Library are in use.